Accounting for Unobserved Confounding in Domain Generalization: Introduction

 \subsection{Our Contributions}

 This work investigates generalization performance in the presence of unobserved confounding with data from multiple environments.
-Our first steps in section \ref{sec_2} emphasize a qualitative difference in the statistical invariances (which feature prominently in the field of domain generalization, see e.g. \cite{arjovsky2019invariant,krueger2020out,parascandolo2020learning,koyama2020out}) that can be expected in the presence of unobserved confounders while keeping in mind the trade-offs in performance illustrated in Figure \ref{Fig1}.
-This trade-off and new invariance principles suggest a new objective, Derivative Invariant Risk Minimization (described in section \ref{sec_gen}), that defines a range of intermediate solutions between the causal and minimum error extremes.
-These solutions are robust in a well-defined sense, as upperbounding a robust minimization problem (\ref{robust_pop}) that defines $\mathcal P$ as an \textit{affine} combination of training data distributions.
-This result, when $\mathcal P$ is interpreted as a set of distributions arising from shifts in the underlying causal model, confirms the interpolation behaviour found in Figure \ref{Fig1} but also defines robustness guarantees in a much broader sense, including robustness to interventions in unobserved and target variables that are only limited by the geometry of training environments (see section \ref{sec_rob_inter}).
-We conclude this paper with a discussion of related work and with performance comparisons on medical data and other benchmarks for domain generalization.
+Section \ref{sec_2} emphasizes a qualitative difference in the statistical invariances that can be expected in the presence of unobserved confounders.
+We show that the trade-off in the performance of different objectives in the presence of unobserved confounders and the proposed invariance principles suggest a new objective, Derivative Invariant Risk Minimization (briefly illustrated in Figure \ref{Fig1} and described in section \ref{sec_gen}), that defines a range of intermediate solutions between the causal and minimum error extremes.

+Section \ref{sec_gen} shows that solutions to the Derivative Invariant Risk Minimization problem are robust in a well-defined sense, as upperbounding a robust minimization problem (\ref{robust_pop}) that defines $\mathcal P$ as an \textit{affine} combination of training data distributions.
+When the set of affine combinations $\mathcal P$ is interpreted as a set of distributions arising from shifts in an underlying structural causal model actually defines robustness in a broader sense than causal solutions, including robustness to interventions in unobserved and target variables with the caveat however that the geometry of training environments must present the shift of interest (see section \ref{sec_rob_inter}).
+Finally, we conclude this paper with a discussion of related work and with performance comparisons on medical data and other benchmarks for domain generalization.